10 Must Things to do in Savannah on Your First Visit

 Visit the Cathedral of St John the Baptist

 If you enjoy seeing beautiful churches, this newly renovated French Gothic Cathedral should be on your Savannah itinerary.
-You can first see the Cathedral’s white and blue spires, as you cross the bridge entering Savannah.
-They are an integral part of the city’s landscape.
-As you walk through the inside, one thing that stands out are the beautiful stained glass windows.
-The Cathedral is free to enter, but you are asked for a small donation when you visit.
+You can first see the Cathedral’s white and blue spires, as you cross the bridge entering Savannah, which are an integral part of the city’s landscape.

-Cathedral of St John the Baptist is one of the things to do in Savannah
+Cathedral of St John the Baptist

 Visit Bonaventure Cemetery